Menu

 It's no way to treat members; it's discriminatory and it is likely to lead to more court cases

-“It's no way to treat members; it's discriminatory and it is likely to lead to more court cases,” she says.
+“It's no way to treat members; it's discriminatory and it is likely to lead to more court cases,” Vere says.
 “I’m going to have to weigh up my options.
 And I think there's quite a number of women and one or two men doing the same at the moment.”

 Jude English was suspended as a Bristol councillor in March.
-She claimed she received a no fault suspension to prevent her from standing as a candidate.
+She claimed she received a no-fault suspension to prevent her from standing as a candidate.
 She is now taking the party to court.

-“Because we don't have accountability in a discipline system, this particular group of people, the GPRC, have appointed themselves the whip, and they're using no fault suspension as the whip,” she says.
+“Because we don't have accountability in a discipline system, this particular group of people, the GPRC, have appointed themselves the whip, and they're using no- fault suspension as the whip,” she says.

 The GPRC is seen as judge, jury and executioner by those expelled.
-They claim a group of trans activists have taken control of the council, and are purging the party of gender critical voices.
+They claim a group of trans activists have taken control of the council and are purging the party of gender-critical voices.

-English claims the GPRC is, “completely taken over by gender ideology types”, who have “been suspending anybody they don't like – anybody who they see as difficult or just wanting to ask a question or say, ‘can we talk about this, or can we have debate?’
-And because they've got this power, there's no counteraction.
+English claims the GPRC is “completely taken over by gender ideology types” who have “been suspending anybody they don't like – anybody who they see as difficult or just wanting to ask a question or say, ‘can we talk about this, or can we have debate?’
+And because they've got this power, there's no counteraction.”

-In July, a message was shared on the Green Party’s Conference Agenda Forum by Green Party executive chair Jon Nott.
-It stated that following the WEP’s endorsement of Berry, “the Party Executive will be discussing proposals for closer co-operation between our two parties”.
+In July, a message was shared on the Green Party’s conference agenda forum by Green Party executive chair Jon Nott.
+It stated that, following the WEP’s endorsement of Berry, “the party executive will be discussing proposals for closer co-operation between our two parties”.

 I think Adrian has that calculation that if he says anything – even just says, ‘let's be nice to one another’ – he risks undermining his own position

-Berry previously lodged the complaint against former Green Party Women chair Emma Bateman that saw her expelled from the party in 2023.
-Denyer has also publicly condemned LGB Alliance, an advocacy group founded in opposition to the policies of LGBT rights charity Stonewall on transgender issues, as a “hate group”.
+Berry lodged the complaint that saw former GPW chair Emma Bateman expelled from the party in 2023.
+Denyer has publicly condemned LGB Alliance, an advocacy group founded in opposition to the policies of LGBT- rights charity Stonewall on transgender issues, as a “hate group”.
+In contrast, Williams says Denyer’s co-leader Ramsay is “publicly extraordinarily quiet on the issue”.

-He claims: “I think he is concerned about it, and is very concerned about the toxicity and the way that gender critical people are being treated.
-But I think Adrian has that calculation that if he says anything – even just says, ‘let's be nice to one another’ – he risks undermining his own position.”
+“I think he is concerned about it and is very concerned about the toxicity and the way that gender critical people are being treated,” Williams says of Ramsay.
+“But I think Adrian has that calculation that if he says anything – even just says, ‘let's be nice to one another’ – he risks undermining his own position.”

-However, the statement was swiftly withdrawn after the LGBTIQA+ Greens threatened to remove their support for the party’s leaders in the general election, a former GPW chair has claimed.
+The party’s statement was swiftly withdrawn after the LGBTIQA+ Greens threatened to remove their support for the party’s leaders in the general election, a former GPW chair has claimed.
 The Green Party did not dispute that it removed the statement from its website.

-While Health Secretary Wes Streeting’s decision to keep the Conservatives’ ban on puberty blockers drew the ire of Labour and Liberal Democrat MPs, the Green Party has not made a statement on the development.
+While Health Secretary Wes Streeting’s decision to keep the Conservatives’ ban on puberty blockers drew the ire of some Labour and Liberal Democrat MPs, the Green Party has not made a statement on the development.
+The party did not respond to a request for comment on Streeting’s decision to continue the ban.

 My personal feeling now is that the Green Party is, sadly, probably a lost cause